 Bridgeport was still very much a white community then with an eclectic mix of black, white, brown occupying this portion of the city, but changing by the year as white flight continued to mount.

 Financing, condemnation and cleansing a filthy site takes time.
 By 1985 Paoletta was out as mayor and the next two mayors Tom Bucci and Mary Moran lasted only four and two years as mayors respectively.
 Government stability is key to shepherding this type of project.
 Paging Baltimore.

-The city a young Joe Ganim inherited in 1991 was literally in bankruptcy court placed there by his predecessor.
+The city a young Joe Ganim inherited in 1991 was literally in bankruptcy court placed there by his predecessor for which he required a local expert to help him Contesting A Will No Win No Fee and avoid some of the debt inherited.
 The city had been a messy stew of tax increases, increased crime and industrial flight.